All India Institute of Medical Sciences, Delhi: History

 The idea of AIIMS arose in 1946, after a recommendation by the Health Survey of the Government of India.
-From then to the establishment and development of AIIMS (New Delhi) over the ensuing years, several illustrious individuals played their part in bringing the idea to fruition.
-Originally proposed by the then Prime Minister of India Jawaharlal Nehru for establishment in Calcutta, it was established in New Delhi following the refusal of Chief Minister of West Bengal Bidhan Chandra Roy.
+From then to the establishment and development of AIIMS (Delhi) over the ensuing years, several illustrious individuals played their part in bringing the idea to fruition.
+Originally proposed by the then Prime Minister of India Jawaharlal Nehru for establishment in Calcutta, it was established in Delhi following the refusal of Chief Minister of West Bengal Bidhan Chandra Roy.
 The foundation stone of AIIMS Delhi was laid in 1952.